-A collection of some our favorite resources from other organizations.
+A collection of some of our favorite resources from other organizations.

 - Annotated Bibliography on structural racism in the U.S. food system, MSU Center for Regional Food Systems